prosis369/hp_assignments/README.md

   1. Write a simple program that prints hello world in C
-  2. Write a hello world program that makes use of OpenMP multithreading Create a parallel version of a program that computes PI using OpenMP parallel construct Modify solution in Q2 to avoid false sharing Parallelise PI program using loop construct
+  2. Write a hello world program that makes use of OpenMP multithreading
+  3. Create a parallel version of a program that computes PI using OpenMP parallel construct
+  4. Modify solution in Q2 to avoid false sharing
+  5. Parallelise PI program using loop construct
-  Find and fix the bugs in the mandelbrot set calculation program.
+  6. Find and fix the bugs in the mandelbrot set calculation program.
-  Parallelise linked list program provided in linked.c Parallelise the linked.c program using task construct Parallelise Producer Consumer problem given in prod_cons.c parallelise monte carlo pi program given in pi_mc.c
+  7. Parallelise linked list program provided in linked.c
+  8. Parallelise the linked.c program using task construct
+  9. Parallelise Producer Consumer problem given in prod_cons.c
+  10. Parallelise monte carlo pi program given in pi_mc.c

 CUDA